awsdocs/iam-user-guide/doc_source/id_credentials_passwords_admin-change-user.md

 Even if your users have their own passwords, they still need permissions to access your AWS resources\.
 By default, a user has no permissions\.
 To give your users the permissions they need, you assign policies to them or to the groups they belong to\.
 For information about creating users and groups, see [Identities \(Users, Groups, and Roles\)](id.md)\.
 For information about using policies to set permissions, see [Changing Permissions for an IAM User](id_users_change-permissions.md)\.

 You can grant users permission to change their own passwords\.
 For more information, see [Permitting IAM Users to Change Their Own Passwords](id_credentials_passwords_enable-user-change.md)\.
-For information about how users access your account sign\-in page, see [The IAM Console and Sign\-in Page](console.md)\.
+For information about how users access your account sign\-in page, see [The IAM Console and Sign\-In Page](console.md)\.

 **Topics**
 + [Creating, Changing, or Deleting an IAM User Password \(Console\)](#id_credentials_passwords_admin-change-user_console)